jbatnozic/N.E.W.-40.000/Codices/Necrons.md

 |--------------------------|-----|----|----|----|----|---|---|---|---|---|----|----|------
 | Royal Warden             | 115 | 6" | 4" |  5 |  8 | 5 | 5 | 4 | 3 | 3 | 11 | 3+ | 32mm

-This unit contains one Royal Warden equipped with a TODO
+This unit contains one Royal Warden equipped with a Gauss exterminator.

-Note: The role of this model is unclear under the new core rules

 **FACTION KEYWORDS:** NECRONS, \<DYNASTY\>